My mom had one response to our childhood complaints of schoolyard mean girls: “They’re probably having problems at home. Let it go.”

 At the end of the day, whether or not to forgive is a choice only you can make, and not wanting to forgive doesn’t make you a bad person.
 Instead of forcing yourself to forgive when those feelings aren’t coming naturally, you can choose another method of coming to terms with trauma.
-Whether it’s dealing with our emotions through therapy, finding a way to connect with other survivors, or forgiving the perpetrator, we can “unburden” ourselves of past trauma in the ways that feel right for us.
+Whether it’s dealing with our emotions through online therapy, finding a way to connect with other survivors, or forgiving the perpetrator, we can “unburden” ourselves of past trauma in the ways that feel right for us.

 Forgiveness is About Your Healing, Not Others’

 If you do choose to forgive, what does the process actually entail?